 There are several blocks, which you can use to insert text content on your website.
 You can use several blocks.
 From WordPress 5.4 there is a new setting, you can change text color.

 Except this, you use Classic block which can be handier for a long paragraph.

-Creating compelling CTA button in WordPress has become super easy with Button block.
+Creating a compelling CTA button in WordPress has become super easy with Button block.
 You don’t need to enter custom CSS or understand HTML.
-You can – but don’t have to – enter hexadecimal code of your favourite color to make the button look nice and eye catching.
+You can – but don’t have to – enter hexadecimal code of your favourite color to make the button look nice and eye-catching.